Last Updated on 17 December, 2020 by Veronica

 We visited Craigievar Castle and Castle Fraser.

-We arrived in Aberdeen, we went for a walk in the old area, we tried a super dessert.
-And we slept at Hanna’s, a very familiar B&B. For 50 pounds, with breakfast included good conversation and a few laughs.
+And we slept at Hanna’s, a very familiar B&B. For 50 pounds, breakfast included good conversation and a few laughs.

 Day 19.
 Aberdeen – Carlisle

-We see the stones of Aberlemno, which are Pictish stones on the side of the road and we quietly walk through Kirriemuir, the village where the writer of Peter Pan, J. M. Barry, and Bon Scott, the first singer of AC DC, was born.
+We see the stones of Aberlemno, which are Pictish stones on the side of the road, and we quietly walk through Kirriemuir, the village where the writer of Peter Pan, J. M. Barry, and Bon Scott, the first singer of AC DC, was born.

 We ate great, especially for the friendly owner at Three Bellies Bar.